 - 3) Brass pulling off hull between shots on doubles. - 4) Separation of brass from casing when gun is fired (usually accompanied by a whistling sound as the plastic sleeve leaves the barrel). - b.
 Wrong sized shells or empty shells shall not be considered defective ammunition. - Repeated Targets A target shall be repeated for each allowable instance of defective ammunition. - d.
 Number allowed A shooter will be allowed only two instances of defective ammunition from the first box of shells used in that round.
 After two instances of defective ammunition in a round or a shoot-off round, a shooter may obtain a FACTORY box of ammunition and is then allowed two additional instances per box of FACTORY shells in that round.
 If shells are not changed in a round after two ammo malfunctions have been ruled, the third and all subsequent occurrences in that round will be excessive.
-EXCEPTION: If a shooter is provided a proof shell by the referee and defective ammunition is ruled on that proof shot, that instance will not count against the shooter as defective ammunition.
-NOTE for 2021 ONLY: If factory ammunition is not readily available at the shoot location, and a shooter has had two instances of defective ammunition, the shooter may obtain a different box of reloads and then is allowed two additional instances of defective ammunition.
-But the shooter is capped at 4 malfunctions a round with reloads. - 13.
+EXCEPTION: If a shooter is provided a proof shell by the referee and defective ammunition is ruled on that proof shot, that instance will not count against the shooter as defective ammunition. - 13.
 Dead Target A target from which, in the sole judgment of the referee, a visible piece is observed before the target hits the ground as a result of having been legally fired upon. - 14.
 Lost Target A target from which in the sole judgment of the referee no visible piece is broken as a result of having been fired upon. - 15.
 Optional Shot The shot fired after the first 24 targets have been scored dead in any one round (Station 8 low house only); or fired following the shooter's first lost target.
 In the latter instance it must be fired from same station and at the same house as the one first missed.